CHRISTIAENSLouis/seismic-noise-tomography/README.md

 to be able to invert your dispersion maps for a 1-D shear velocity model, as these programs take care of the forward modelling.

-Here is a simple tutorial to archieve the installation of [those programs] (https://intra.sismo.ipgp.fr/eqcsoftware)
+Here is a simple tutorial to archieve the installation of [those programs](https://intra.sismo.ipgp.fr/eqcsoftware).

 How to start
 ------------